robertpreseau/dbt-learn-on-demand-snowflake/README.md

-# dbt-learn-on-demand-bigquery
+# dbt-learn-on-demand-snowflake
-Learning dbt with BigQuery
+Learning dbt with Snowflake